18F/18f.gsa.gov/content/pages/tags/how we work.md

 ---
-permalink: /tags/how we work/
+formerly: /tags/how we work/
-redirect_to:
-  - /tags/how-we-work/
+redirect_to: /tags/how-we-work/
 skip_index: true
 ---